aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

    (select-keys flash [:errors :email])))
 ```

 And we're done with registration part and now can go to `http://localhost:3000/register` to test it.
 We should see appropriate errors if we try to submit a form with incorrect data, the email should not get lost between requests.
-If input data is correct we should be redirected to `http://localhost:3000/login` which we'll implement shortly.
+There is only one issue that we have here: error messages won't fade away when we start typing again, we'll fix that a bit later.
+If input data is correct we should be redirected to `http://localhost:3000/login` which we'll implement shortly too.

 ## Authentication